Des-Vu-Technologies/hactoberfest_FAQs/readme.md

 -  Enjoy and welcome to Hacktoberfest 2020 and Keep Contributing :)

 ## 🔥 What will happen after my contribution?
-we have created a simple page to display all Questions and Answers, your Question should appear shortly after the pull request is merged with a answer to it.
+we have created a simple page to display all Questions and Answers [FAQs](https://des-vu-technologies.github.io/hactoberfest_FAQs/), your Question should appear shortly after the pull request is merged with a answer to it.
 If you have participated in Hacktoberfest-2023 Nepal and created successful pull request in all the repositories mentioned below, you'll be eligible to win digital rewards.